8 Best AI Tools To Create PowerPoint Presentations

 6. Which tool is best for teams?

-Pitch is designed for real-time collaboration with version history, tracked shares, and live data connections.
+Pitch is the best for teams, designed for real-time collaboration with version history, tracked shares, and live data connections.

 7. Are all exports fully editable in PowerPoint?